 Now, I understand, both on an intellectual level and quite literally at the cellular level, the power of eating and living for the health of the cells and the mitochondria.
 I changed how I practiced medicine, and I now help my patients realize the top seven factors that influence disease development:

-Nutrient Deficiencies.
+unaddressed Nutrient Deficiencies.
 A diet without enough fruit and vegetables is lacking in micronutrients, and this has been associated with higher rates of cancer, diabetes, high blood pressure, heart disease, and multiple sclerosis

-Unrecognized Food Sensitivities.
+unrecognized Food Sensitivities.
 Food sensitivities, such as to gluten, are often an unseen part of many disorders including psychological problems, neurological problems, autoimmune problems, skin rashes, asthma, allergies and more.

 Toxin Overload.
 Our environment is full of toxins from vehicles, factories, plastics in our homes, mercury dental fillings, and chemical farm sprays.
 These chemicals interact with our cells, the signals that are sent between cells, and our mitochondria, interrupting normal function and increasing inflammation.

 Excess Stress.
 Chronic stress disrupts hormone balance and increases overall inflammation.
 Practicing meditation or other stress-reduction activities on a daily basis can help reduce stress levels and protect your cells from inflammation.

 not Enough Exercise.
 Our ancestors walked 5-15 kilometers on average each day, and our brains and body expect us to move daily.
 Insufficient physical activity over the course of a lifetime greatly impacts the chances of developing dementia before the age of 60.